İbrahim Bilgen

 İbrahim Bilgen (2 March 1949 – 31 May 2010) was a Turkish politician, electrical engineer and activist.
-He was born in Batman, Turkey and killed by the Israeli armed forces in the Gaza flotilla raid.
+He was born in Batman, Turkey and killed by the Israeli Defense Forces in the 2010 Gaza flotilla raid.

 Early life and education

-Bilgen was born in Batman, to a Kurdish family that had migrated to Turkey from Mosul, Iraq.
+Bilgen was born on 2 March 1949 in Batman to a Kurdish family that had migrated to Turkey from Mosul, Iraq.
 He graduated from Fırat University, where he studied electrical engineering, and was a member of the Chamber of Electrical Engineers of Turkey.
 He had been a resident of Siirt, a south-eastern city of Turkey, since 1980.
 He was married and had six children.

 Political career

 Bilgen was one of the founders of Virtue Party.
 After the Virtue Party was banned by the Constitutional Court of Turkey in 2001, he joined the newly formed Felicity Party.
 He was a candidate for Member of Turkish Parliament in 2007 for that party for Siirt Province, but he was not elected, the Felicity Party receiving 884 votes (0.96%) there.
 In 2009 Turkish local elections, he was a candidate for mayor of Siirt, but he was again not elected.

 In a press interview during his 2009 campaign, he said: "I was born a Felicity man, I will die a Felicity man.
 Because Felicity is the only national party of Turkey.
 This party has neither come under the yoke of America, nor of any other country."
 Since then, he had been serving as a provincial inspector for the Felicity Party.